1932 French Grand Prix

+Rudolf Caracciola placed third driving an Alfa Romeo Tipo B.

 The 1932 French Grand Prix (official name: XVIII Grand Prix de l'Automobile Club de France) was a Grand Prix motor race held at Reims-Gueux on 3 July 1932.
 The race lasted for 5 hours, and was not run over a fixed distance.

+The race was won by Tazio Nuvolari driving an Alfa Romeo Tipo B.